 How many times have you bought a bottle of sunscreen for your family?
 Buy no more – now you can make your own Homemade Sunscreen!
-Be sure to watch the video and see just how easy it is.
+Be sure to watch the video and see just how easy it is to make your own DIY sunscreen.

 The best part to me about Homemade Sunscreen is that no longer am I putting on my skin unnecessary ingredients and chemicals.
 I mean, have you ever tried to read out loud the ingredients?
 Many (or most) of them I cannot even pronounce!